wp-plugins/amazon-link/readme.txt

 You must have inserted at least a few links to Amazon products using the [amazon] tag for it to generate a list of related product suggestions.

+= Can I change the styling of the wishlist? =

+You can add the file 'user_styles.css' to the plugins directory overriding the default stylesheet, the wishlist has the following style elements:

+*   amazon_container      - Encloses whole wishlist.
+*   amazon_prod           - Encloses each list item.
+*   amazon_img_container  - Encloses the item thumbnail (link+img)
+*   amazon_pic            - Class of the item thumbnail IMG element
+*   amazon_text_container - Encloses the item description (Title paragraphs+link + Details paragraphs)
+*   amazon_details        - Encloses the item details part of the description
+*   amazon_price          - Spans the item's formatted price.

 == Screenshots ==

 == Changelog ==